bdambrosio/Owl/README.md

 # Owl
 <img src="https://github.com/bdambrosio/Owl/blob/main/images/Owl.jpg?raw=true" width="120">

+Well, the big announcement today seems to be about STORM - a poor attempt to duplicate a small part of Owl's capability. :)

+Of course, noone other than me knows how to use.
+Sorry bout that.

 Owl is my experimental Research Assistant / general support / research project on Language-based cognitive architecture.
+Owl's report writer is pretty good at this point.
+It can guide you in creating a description of what you what to know (ie, 'copilot' you), research wikipedia, the web, and academic papers, construct an outline of appropriate depth for the length report you want, and draft and rewrite sections, producing a final report with references.
 * Owl has a UI, so you can chat with it.
-Complex context management include conversation history management, topic-based working memory, sentiment analysis, background reflection, even respond in speech if you like.
+Complex context management include conversation history management, topic-based working memory, sentiment analysis, background reflection, it can even respond in speech if you like.
 * Owl has a long term topic/subtopic memory, updated offline when it isn't busy.
 * Owl can search the web (using a port of my llmsearch project), a local faiss of wikipedia, SemanticScholar, and it's own cache of research papers, all as part of chat or in support of other tasks.
 * Owl's research RAG is multi-level - extensive analysis/rewrite occurs at paper ingest.